 H.B.A. in Economics and Peace, Conflict and Justice, Trinity College, University of Toronto M.B.A., Graduate School of Business, Stanford University

-At Harvard, Mimi will deepen her understanding of poverty, inequality, and exclusion at systems and policy levels.
-She will explore best practices for designing, implementing, evaluating, and scaling interventions that empower marginalized communities.
-She will also build her quantitative analysis, public and social sector leadership, and cross-sector collaboration skills.
+At Harvard, Mimi seeks to deepen her understanding of poverty, inequality, and exclusion at systems and policy levels.
+She explores best practices for designing, implementing, evaluating, and scaling interventions that empower marginalized communities.
+She also hopes to build her quantitative analysis, public and social sector leadership, and cross-sector collaboration skills.

 Canada | Graduate School of Design, Master of Architecture I AP

 Benoit intends to focus his efforts while at the GSD on alternative and emerging models of architecture & place-making in urban environments.
 His particular interest in architecture lies in finding solutions to the affordability crisis that plagues the majority of cities in the west; where skyrocketing real-estate prices create ultra-affluent microcosms, and relegate the middle classes to suburbs devoid of any urban identity or connectivity to transit.
 Benoit believes that new architectural forms and models can re-introduce affordability to dense city centres.